Implications of a Cosmogenic Origin of KM3-230213A for Ultra-High-Energy Protons: Method

 \section{Method}

-We use the simulation framework \textsc{CRPropa 3.2} \citep{Alves_Batista_2022} to produce Monte Carlo events of propagated UHECRs and their secondary cosmogenic neutrinos and gamma rays.
-We use the EBL model from \citep{gilmore2012semi} and photodisintegration cross sections obtained from the TALYS model \citep{koning2007talys}.
+We use the simulation framework \textsc{CRPropa 3.2} \citep{Alves_Batista_2022} to produce one-dimensional Monte Carlo events of propagated UHECRs and their secondary cosmogenic neutrinos and gamma rays.
+The propagation of secondary photons and electrons subsequently produces an electromagnetic cascade that results in a diffuse flux of GeV$-$TeV gamma rays.
+Because simulating such cascades is computationally expensive, we resort to the thinning feature in \textsc{CRPropa}, where a smaller number of representative particles are added to the list of secondaries with weights assigned to them.
+We use the EBL model from \citet{gilmore2012semi} and the default photodisintegration cross sections implemented in \textsc{CRPropa} \citep[see][for details]{kampert2013crpropa, batista2016crpropa}, which are partially obtained from the TALYS 1.8 model \citep{koning2012modern}.
+We discuss the uncertainties associated with the choice of models in Section \ref{sec: discussion}.
 The composition observables we fit are the mean $\langle X_{\text{max}} \rangle$ and the standard deviation $\sigma(X_{\text{max}})$ of the $X_{\text{max}}$ distribution in each energy bin \citep{auger_fd_icrc23}.
 To compare our model with these observables, we convert the average atomic mass in each energy bin into these quantities using the parameterization of \cite{abreu2013interpretation} for the \textsc{epos-lhc}\footnote{Parameter values were obtained through private communication with S. Petrera.} hadronic interaction model.

 We fit the data by minimizing the deviance, $D= -2\ln(L/L_{\text{sat}})$, which is equivalent to maximizing the model's likelihood, $L$, where $L_{\text{sat}}$ is the likelihood of a saturated model that perfectly describes the data.
 For the UHECR spectrum and composition, we assume Gaussian likelihood distributions: